K8s mTLS : How to rotate control-plane certificates

 But this fails at Kind cluster lest modify several keys,

-so rather use "kind export kubeconfig
+so rather use "kind export kubeconfig" method.

 # Export the updated client kubeconfig